ankushkaudi/Writeups-for-vishwaCTF/Reverse Engineering is EZEEEE..../Readme.md

 We have been provided with a windows executable file named examine.exe.
-Executing it, starts a snake game as below
+Executing it, starts a snake game as shown below

 ![Screenshot (114)](https://user-images.githubusercontent.com/111695465/210226409-46e5b165-ab25-454d-8e2c-c0283b33a93d.png)